 An Apicoectomy is the Surgical Removal of the infected tissue caused by the filtration of bacteria into the pulp chamber.
 During an Apicoectomy the Surgeon will make an incision into the bone right at the apex of the tooth.
 A CBCT 3D imaging helps our Surgeon locate the infection and surrounding hard tissues.

-Periodontists perform the apicoectomy as a last resort to save the natural tooth, when the patient presents severe infection.
+Periodontists perform the apicoectomy as a last resort to save the natural tooth when the patient presents a severe infection.
 It is referred to as a minor surgical procedure that removes the infected apex (tip of the tooth’s root).

 Apicoectomy, the last resort to Save the Tooth

 Apicoectomy is an alternative or an adjunct to a Root Canal.
 Most of the time happens when a Root Canal was not enough to clear the infection.

 This procedure is done in the periapical part (Around the tip of the tooth root).
 Unlike endodontics, which removes the neurovascular pack, without intervening on the Dental Root.